 At the top of Menilmontant’s hill, La Maroquinerie is a hip multidisciplinary centre.
 Start your night in the Halle des Oliviers restaurant in the ground floor then head upstairs to the Forum bar for live acoustic sound and cocktails.
 The bar leads to a lovely terrace with views over Paris’ rooftops.
 After dark, you can either peruse the art expos in the top floor gallery, or head to the Bellevilloise’s basement club for a night of cheesy '80s music.

-Established at 46 rue du Bac since 1888, the remarkable Maison Deyrolle is part taxidermy shop, part natural history museum.
+Established at 46 rue du Bac since 1888, the unusual attraction Maison Deyrolle is part taxidermy shop, part natural history museum.
 Expect to brush shoulders with the exotic (a giraffe, pink flamingo, zebra or even a white unicorn), the domestic (a fox, chicken, pig, peacock and a small white rabbit) and plenty of perflectly preserved creepy-crawlies.
 Its echanting mélange has made it a firm favourite among the greatest artists of its time, from the Dubuffet painters to Salvador Dali; Woody Allen even filmed a few scenes here for ‘Midnight in Paris’.
 A paradise for enthusiasts and collectors, this is also an unmissable stop-off for animal lovers.

 Go out to stay in, and discover Paris's food scene in unique ways – supper clubs are all the rage.
 Private locations, surprise menus and home-cooked food at these clubs attract gatherings of perfect strangers, who nonetheless know they have some important things in common – love of food, discovery and making friends. À table!